eclipse005/VideoLingoLite/README.md

 ## 🌟 Overview ([Try VL Now!](https://videolingo.io))

-VideoLingo is an all-in-one video translation, localization, and dubbing tool aimed at generating Netflix-quality subtitles.
-It eliminates stiff machine translations and multi-line subtitles while adding high-quality dubbing, enabling global knowledge sharing across language barriers.
+VideoLingoLite is an streamlined video translation and localization tool focused on generating high-quality subtitles.
+This lite version removes some heavy features like video subtitle burning to provide a more lightweight and efficient solution.
+It eliminates stiff machine translations and multi-line subtitles, enabling global knowledge sharing across language barriers.

 Key features:
 - 🎥 YouTube video download via yt-dlp